-You should also add your client's address to the store settings before you transfer ownership, especially if your client is based in a different country than you.
+Add your client's address to the store settings, especially if your client is based in a different country than you.
 In some cases, transferring a store with the wrong address can cause your client to be charged extra taxes on their Shopify invoice.
 To learn more about changing a store's address, refer to Set or change your legal business name and address.

 If you switch to a Shopify Plus plan before changing ownership, then you become the organization owner as well as the store owner.
 The organization owner can't be changed through the Shopify admin, so you should consider transferring ownership before switching to a paid plan.
 To transfer organization ownership after switching to the Plus plan, contact Shopify Plus Support.

 If your client is using Shopify POS and requires POS Pro features, then they need to select the POS Pro subscription for each location that requires these features after they select their ecommerce plan.
-Learn how to manage a store's POS subscriptions by location.
+Learn about managing a store's POS subscriptions by location.

 Log in to your Partner Dashboard, and click Stores.